Eglis05/CodeForces/README.md

 It goes without saying that there are more solved in the easy part than the hard ones.\
 At some point I started using a template but that shouldnt frighten you :)

-## Exrcises currently on Progress:
+## Exercises currently on Progress:

 https://codeforces.com/contest/1055/problem/C \
 https://codeforces.com/contest/1081/problem/B \